Leander High School: Robotics

 The Leander High School robotics team has won many different awards over the years.
 Students of any background may join, even if they have no knowledge of robotics.

 Newspaper

 The Roar is Leander's online newspaper.
 It was founded in 2009.

 Yearbook

 Leander's yearbook, "The Lair," has been in publication since 1946, providing a comprehensive record of student life, achievements, and school events.
-The yearbook program is advised by Lindsie Alley, who has been at the helm since the beginning of the 2016 school year.
-Under her guidance, the program has achieved significant national recognition.

-In 2019, "The Lair" received its first major national award, earning a Silver Crown from the Columbia Scholastic Press Association for the yearbook titled "Are You In?".
-The following year, it secured a Pacemaker from the National Scholastic Press Association for the 2020 yearbook, "More Than Just."
-In 2021, the yearbook "Oddly Enough" earned a Silver Crown from the Columbia Scholastic Press Association, affirming the program's continued excellence.

-The program's accolades continued with the 2022 yearbook, "All of The Above," which won a Gold Crown from the Columbia Scholastic Press Association, marking a significant achievement in the program's history.
-Most recently, the 2023 yearbook, "It Starts Here," was awarded a Silver Crown from the Columbia Scholastic Press Association, reinforcing Leander's position as a leader in yearbook production.

 Air Force JROTC

 Leander High School offers an Air Force Junior Reserve Officer Training Corps class for grades 9-12.

 Blue Belles Dance Team

 The blue belles is the varsity dance/drill team at Leander Highschool.
 They perform at all Varsity football games, some basketball games and pep rallies.
 They also host their own shows a holiday show and spring show.
 And they host a dance competition WDC.
 The team consist of Sophomores-Seniors.
 There is also a JV performance co.
 The Sapphires.